theyashwanthsai/DigitalGarden/public/static/home.md

 ## What I am trying to make my day look like
+- Lift weights (currently learning calisthenics).
-I lift weights, Currently training with rings.
-Eat clean, high protein less carbs.
+- Eat clean, high protein less carbs, more healthy fats.
-Reading some books, blogs mostly related to the work I do and get paid for.
+- Read books, blogs (mostly related to the work I do and get paid for).
-Inculcating the practice of writing daily, publishing weekly.
+- Practice writing daily (or atleast often).

-I like solving codeforces problems.
-I try to do one atleast.
+I like solving beginner level algorithmic problems.
+These are fun to do!
-Play games with friends, or alone.
-Currently love playing [Ghost of Tsushima](https://en.wikipedia.org/wiki/Ghost_of_Tsushima)
+I also love playing games.
+Favorite ones: [Ghost of Tsushima](https://en.wikipedia.org/wiki/Ghost_of_Tsushima), [Uncharted 4](https://en.wikipedia.org/wiki/Uncharted_4:_A_Thief%27s_End)

 ![line](https://user-images.githubusercontent.com/74038190/212284100-561aa473-3905-4a80-b561-0d28506553ee.gif)